 Reasons you may choose a for-credit program:

-- You may be able to apply these credits towards your Macalester education as general credit, fulfilling distribution requirements, and/or fulfilling major/minor/concentration requirements (see section on academic credit).
+- You may be able to apply credits towards your Macalester education as general credit,fulfilling distribution requirements, and/or fulfilling major/minor/concentration requirements (see section on academic credit).

-- Some types of experiences may only be offered for-credit.
-For example, studying on summer program hosted by a university (US or international).
+- Some types of experiences may only be offered for-credit (e.g., studying on a summer program hosted by a domestic or international university).
 Also, some internship experiences require that you earn credit (see the Internship Program for more information).

 Reasons you may choose a not-for-credit program:

-- Many types of experiences or programs do not offer credit, for example: volunteer programs, some research opportunities, some language programs or scholarships, and many more.
+- Many types of experiences or programs do not offer credit (e.g., volunteer programs,some research opportunities, some language programs or scholarships, etc.).
 One of these might be the best fit to meet your goals.

 - Often, not-for-credit programs are less expensive than their for-credit counterparts.
 This is because they do not need to pay for accreditation.
 Even so, be sure to review the below section on program quality to be sure you are receiving good value for your money.

 While academic credit cannot be officially pre-approved, below are steps to follow to ensure your program participation is credit-eligible: